St Charles College welcomes students of all religious backgrounds who wish to pursue their studies in an explicitly Christian context.

 1. Applicants with Specific Needs

-The governors will give priority of consideration to applications from students with specific physical or learning needs, or looked after young people.
+The Governors will give priority of consideration to applications from students with specific physical or learning needs, (EHCP) or looked after young people.
 An open choice of course will be made at enrolment provided the required entry qualifications for specific courses have been met.

 2. Applicants from Catholic Partner Schools

-The College has a partnership with two secondary Catholic schools: St Thomas More Specialist Language College in Kensington and Sion-Manning School in Kensington.
-Year 11 applicants will receive application forms in their schools in September.
-On application to the College, the College will ensure the offer of a place to the pupils of these schools provided satisfactory references are met.
+The College has a partnership with two secondary Catholic schools: St Thomas More Specialist Language College in Kensington and All Saints Catholic College in Kensington.
+On application to the College, the College will ensure the offer of a place to the students of these schools, provided satisfactory references are met.
 The required entry criteria for courses will still operate in all cases.

 3. Applicants from outside the Partner School group

-Such applicants, if made an offer following an interview at the College and the submission of a satisfactory reference, will receive a conditional offer related to an agreed course programme.
+Such applicants, if made an offer at the College and with the submission of a satisfactory reference, will receive a conditional offer related to a course programme.
 This programme will be guaranteed to the applicant provided the published entry criteria are met.
 Should the required entry qualifications not be met by the applicant, the College will endeavour to make an alternative course offer at the point of enrolment.
 In the event of all appropriate courses being full, the College reserves the right to withdraw the right of admission.

-Because BTEC courses can be categorised as vocational training, according to European equality directives, we are obliged to slightly vary our admissions policies for these options.
-Students applying for these programmes from any school are given absolutely equal preference for consideration as long as none of the criteria described below apply.
+As BTEC/Vocational courses can be categorised as vocational training, according to European equality directives, we are obliged to slightly vary our admissions policies for these options.
+Students applying for these programmes from any school are given absolute equal preference for consideration, as long as none of the criteria described below apply.

-The College reserves the right to refuse the offer of a place at the College if:
+The College reserves the right to refuse/withdraw an offer of a place at the College if:

-a) the reference from the student’s current place of study is unsatisfactory
+- The reference from the student’s current place of study is unsatisfactory.

-d) the application is not received in suitable time and/or the College has no availability (such applications may be placed on the waiting list)
+- The application is not received in suitable time and/or the College has no availability (such applications may be placed on the waiting list).

-Step 7: If we invite you for an interview, we will inform you of the outcome of the interview by post.
+Step 7: If we invite you for an interview, we will inform you of the outcome of the interview by email.
 If you have received an offer of a place we expect you to decide whether or not you wish to take up that offer, and accept or decline this via the Application Portal.

-Those students who have accepted offers are then given further information about enrolment times and procedures in the summer.
+Those students who have accepted offers are then given further information about enrolment times and procedures in the summer term.